 - Easy and simple setup.

-- Long lasting batteries.
+- Long-lasting batteries.

-- Also good for indoor use.
+- Also good for both outdoor and indoor use.

 The Elgato Eve Room Sensor doesn’t offer anything special in terms of functionality apart from its HomeKit compatibility.
 The sensor is powered using AA batteries and comes with a slot at the back so you can mount it on a nail in the wall.
 The Elgato Eve sensor can be used to gain insights through your personal data.
-The sensor is Apple HomeKit-enabled and works with Siri.
+This temperature sensor is Apple HomeKit-enabled and works with Siri.
 You can easily ask Siri for the temperature or humidity of the room.

 - Accurate readings of temperature, humidity, and volatile organic compounds.